 Do Humidifiers Help With Indoor Air Quality?

 In order for indoor air quality to thrive, your home’s humidity level should fall between the aforementioned 40 to 60% range.
 That is to say—dry indoor air with humidity levels below 40% exacerbates allergies, asthma and other respiratory illnesses.
 Dry air can also increase the spread of viruses and bacteria causing numerous health issues.
-Furthermore, it is generally uncomfortable to live in a home permeated by dry air.
+Furthermore, living in a home permeated by dry air is generally uncomfortable.

-Take a look at the chart below to better understand how dry air can impact your and your family’s health.
-Obviously, the mid humidity range helps ensure a healthier indoor space.
+Look at the chart below to better understand how dry air can impact your and your family’s health.
+The mid-humidity range helps ensure a healthier indoor space.

 What Is the Difference Between a Steam and Evaporative Humidifier?

 A steam humidifier heats water in an internal reservoir to generate steam.
 The steam is then dispersed into the room to raise the humidity level.

 They can be stand-alone units or installed induct in your HVAC system.
 There are several advantages of using a steam humidifier:

 - Fast and precise humidity control: Steam humidifiers provide instant humidity control through quick and efficient steam dispersion.
 This allows you to maintain an accurate level of moisture in the space.

 - Energy efficiency: By injecting steam directly into the air, steam humidifiers consume less energy than evaporative ones.
 They can save costs over time since they are more energy-efficient.

 - Less maintenance and mineral buildup: Since the water is heated before being dispersed into the air, steam humidifiers can reduce mineral buildup on the unit parts, making them low maintenance compared to evaporative humidifiers.